denniepatton/Triton/README.md

 ## Example Profiles

-Below are examples of output profiles, plotted using triton_plotters.py, illustrating typical outputs for various settings.
+Below are examples of output profiles, plotted using triton_plotters.py, illustrating typical outputs for different combinations of Triton and plotting settings.

 1. The following figure shows three samples, which are ctDNA from a prostate adenocarcinoma PDX model (ARPC: LuCaP_136CR), ctDNA from a neuroendocrine-like prostate cancer PDX model (NEPC: LuCaP_145-1), and healthy donor cfDNA (NPH001).
-These samples were run through Triton in "composite-window" mode for a list of ~10,000 sites identified through ATAC-Seq as being "open" in ARPC but NEPC.
+These samples were run through Triton in "composite-window" mode for a list of ~10,000 sites identified through ATAC-Seq as being "open" in ARPC but not NEPC.
 Profiles were plotted at sample-level (`--categories / -c` is not passed) using `--mode RSD`.
 Note the clean dip in nucleosome coverage seen in the ARPC line which is not reflected in NEPC or healthy.
 The Phased Nucleosomal Signal also smooths the raw coverage and better resolves nucleosome locations (i.e. in the healthy signal).
 The Fragment Diversity Index, like other spatial measures of fragment heterogeneity, shows an inverse pattern to coverage with a peak at 0 in the ARPC line, indicative of non-nucleosome associated fragments at that location.

 <img src="misc/ATAC_AD-Exclusive_filtered_sig-Profiles_RSD.png">